andyko208/AGVFI/README.md

-# Neural Network Training and Evaluation
+# Model Training and Evaluation

-This repository contains code for training, evaluating, and running inference on a neural network designed for classification tasks.
-The implementation supports various optimizers, learning rates, and configurations.
+This repository contains code for training, evaluating, and running inference on a PerVFI and ASVFI.

 ## File Structure